Touffy/client-zip/README.md

 # Roadmap

 `client-zip` does not support compression, encryption, or any extra fields and attributes.
-It already meets the need that sparked its creation: combining many `fetch` responses into a one-click donwload for the end user.
+It already meets the need that sparked its creation: combining many `fetch` responses into a one-click download for the end user.

 **New in version 2**: it now generates Zip64 archives, which increases the limit on file size to 4 Exabytes (because of JavaScript numbers) and total size to 18 Zettabytes.
 **New in version 2.2**: archive size can be predicted and used as the response's Content-Length.